charlessu800/MMv3/solutions/lab5(odometry)/checkoff.md

 2. It throws an error.
 Let them know that means we need to keep values within the valid range for future labs.

 Wanna make your mouse turn?
+If you want to run this without being connected remember to include the main statement!

 ```python
 import board